ANAS-05/numbertheory/README.md

 # numbertheory

-This is numbertheory for cp(competitive programming)
+This is number theory for cp(competitive programming)